Lonely Living Alone: How I Embraced Solitude To Ease My Loneliness

 For example, loneliness is particularly problematic for elderly people who live alone and face damaging health effects and increased risk for premature mortality.

-But again, it’s not just the act of living alone, it’s other factors that contribute to loneliness — factors such as being unmarried (single, divorced, or widowed), lack of participation in social groups, few friends, and strained family relationships.
+But again, it’s not just the act of living alone, it’s other factors that contribute to loneliness — factors such as being unmarried (single, divorced, or widowed), living abroad as an expat, lack of participation in social groups, few friends, and strained family relationships.

 …So at the end of the day, having friends and maintaining social connections while living alone can be a literal lifesaver!

 7 Tips For Overcoming Loneliness While Living Alone

 As for my personal struggle with loneliness, I eventually realized that I’d need some tools to help change my perspective on living solo.

 I never got rid of my loneliness completely, but I did learn some ways to start embracing studio living.